 The LDF Fellowship is an intensive civic engagement and social entrepreneurship fellowship, and selected candidates are expected to fully participate in each stage of the LDF Fellowship.
 The LDF Fellowship will take place over 12 months and include 5 stages:

-- Stage One: Fellowship begins with two weeks of in-person workshops and trainings with World Learning in partnership with Duke University focused on: studying the systems that contribute to societal challenges; building effective partnerships for social change; and developing inclusive and equitable interventions.
+- Stage One: Fellowship begins with 10 days of in-person workshops and trainings with World Learning in partnership with Duke University focused on: studying the systems that contribute to societal challenges; building effective partnerships for social change; and developing inclusive and equitable interventions.

 - Stage Two: Fellows refine interventions and complete exercises that provide local focus on systems analysis, inclusive interventions, building partnerships, and other acquired tools and knowledge from Stage One.

-- Stage Five: In the final month, the Fellows reconvene for three days to learn and share the impact of their LDF experience.
+- Stage Five: In the final month, fellows reconvene for a 3-day virtual event to learn and share the impact of their LDF experience.

 For the English Track, which includes a visit to the U.S. as part of Stage Three, applicants must meet the following criteria: